mahee-miah/Keyboard-Shortcuts/README.md

 # Keyboard-Shortcuts
-Useful shortcuts to navigate Lubuntu 22.04
+Useful shortcuts to navigate Lubuntu 22.04.
+(Also includes some terminal commands)

 ## *Shortcut Number 1*
 ### Opening application menu and an application: